anvu21/lv-connect/README.md

 * Allows users to chat with other members of the Lehigh Valley to promote connectedness and communication
 * Users can ask questions, voice concerns, or just chat

+### Login System

+* Salted and hashed our passwords in backend to ensure security
+* Injected JWT token into cookies to keep users logged in

 ## Architecture Diagram

 ![ArchitectureDiagram](ArchitectureDiagram.png "Archictecture Diagram")